-The present study has a number of limitations that need to be addressed in further research studies.
+This study has a number of limitations that need to be addressed in further research studies.
 First, the study focused on agro processing SMEs in Kenya which affects generalization of the study findings to other industries and regions.
-There is need for more context specific research in developing countries before establishing a general theory on the relationship between risk taking and firm performance.
-Second, due to the difficulty experienced in getting financial performance measures of agro processing SMEs in Kenya, this study relied solely on subjective, self-report measures.
-There is a need for future studies to use objective indicators of financial measures or non-financial measures such as customer satisfaction, market share and innovation performance.
-Third, the study established the relationship between risk taking and firm performance to the relationship between risk taking and firm performance.
-Third, the study established the relationship between risk taking and firm performance.

-taking and firm performance relationship under the contingency models of entrepreneurship such as the resource endowment or organizational structures (Covin & Slevin, 1991; Lumpkin & Dess, 1996).
+There is need for more context specific research in developing countries before establishing a general theory on the relationship between proactiveness and firm performance.
+Secondly, the study established the relationship between proactiveness and firm performance of agro processing SMEs.
+Further studies should investigate the role of contingency factors in the proactiveness and firm performance relationship under the contingency models of entrepreneurship (Covin & Slevin, 1991; Lumpkin & Dess, 1996).